Add custom webhooks

 3. On the Webhooks pane, click Add webhook.

-4. In the Add webhook pane, on the Define details tab, enter or select information about the custom webhook.
+4. In the Add webhook pane, on the Define details tab, enter information about the custom webhook.

 Field Description

-Name Enter a name for the webhook to distinguish it from other webhooks.
+Name Enter a unique name for the webhook.

-Type Select Custom.
+Type From the Type dropdown, click Custom.
 To add a webhook that integrates P4 DAM with Jira, see Add Jira webhooks.

 Projects Only available when creating a webhook at the company level.
 By default, the webhook runs on all projects.
-To only run the webhook on specific projects, select the projects in the list.
+To run the webhook only on specific projects, click the projects in the list.
 You can search for a project.
-To remove a selected project, click X next to it.
+To remove a project, click X next to it.

-Repositories/collections By default, the webhook runs on all collections in the selected projects.
+Repositories/collections By default, the webhook runs on all collections in the projects.
 Those projects are gray in the list.
-To run the webhook on other collections in other projects, select the collections in the list.
+To run the webhook on other collections in other projects, click the collections in the list.
 You can search for a collection.
-To remove a selected collection, click X next to it.
+To remove a collection, click X next to it.

 5. Click Continue.

-6. On the Configure webhook tab, enter or select the webhook URL, header information, and advanced options to customize the webhook.
+6. On the Configure webhook tab, enter the webhook URL, header information, and advanced options to customize the webhook.

 Field Description